CLU-MSCP/bedics/syllabi/syllabus565.md

   * Pre-register a research project consistent with the scientific values of openness, transparency, and integrity.

+The [Thesis Handbook](https://jdbedics.github.io/clu-mscp-thesis-handbook/) provides guidelines for completing the thesis.

 **PROGRAM COMPETENCIES ASSESSED IN THIS COURSE**

   * Research Skills